-Mr. Foster participates in the DCPP and Mr. Jobin participated in the DCPP until his departure.
-The DCPP is a federally-registered defined contribution pension plan that was introduced for executives and senior management employees on January 1, 2006.
+Mrs. Klein participates in the DCPP The DCPP is a federally-registered defined contribution pension plan that was introduced for executives and senior management employees on January 1, 2006.
 For non-unionized employees other than executives and senior management, a separate defined contribution plan was also introduced on the same date.
 Executives and senior management employees hired prior to January 1, 2006, had a one-time opportunity to either join the DCPP or maintain participation in the CNPP and CNPPSM mentioned above.
 Messrs.
-Houle, Cory, Ruest and Finn elected to remain in the CNPP and CNPPSM.
+Ruest, Houle and Finn elected to remain in the CNPP and CNPPSM.
 Executives and senior management employees hired on or after January 1, 2006, automatically join the DCPP.

-Executives participating in the DCPP contribute a specific percentage of their pensionable earnings into their account and the Company contributes the same percentage, subject to the maximum contribution imposed by the Canadian Income Tax Act (C\$26,500 in 2018).
+Executives participating in the DCPP contribute a specific percentage of their pensionable earnings into their account and the Company contributes the same percentage, subject to the maximum contribution imposed by the Canadian Income Tax Act (C\$27,230 in 2019).